 The mill ran intermittently for years until the outbreak of WWII closed all gold mines as non-essential for the war effort.
 Bill’s son took over and operated it for a brief time starting in 1949.
 Bill ran the mill one last time for about a month in 1966.
 The National Park Service acquired it from the Keys estate in 1971.

 Keys stood trial and claimed self-defense against Bagley.
-He was convicted of manslaughter and sent to San Quentin.
+The jury convicted him of manslaughter and sent him to San Quentin.
 He spent five years there before being paroled in 1948 (and eventually pardoned in 1956).
 Once freed, he immediately returned to his ranch and resumed his old life.
 Keys died in 1969 and is buried on his Desert Queen Ranch.

 If you are interested in more history on Bill Keys, consider a ranger-guided tour of Keys Ranch.
 You can contact Joshua Tree to arrange a tour.
 Tours are often only available on a seasonal basis and typically cost a small fee ($10 at the time of this writing).
 Keys Ranch, and the area surrounding it, are otherwise completely off-limits to all public entry to protect the ranch from vandalism.